 The Island of St. Thomas Virgin Islands

 St. Thomas – ST Thomas is the most inhabited island in the U.S Virgin Islands and is the most commercialized, not forgetting that it has become a regular stopping-off point for Caribbean cruise ships.
-The island is approximately 30-square miles and does have the most beautiful turquoise water and jungle cliffs, which makes it quite beautiful.
+The island is approximately 30 square miles and does have the most beautiful turquoise water and jungle cliffs, which makes it quite beautiful.

 This, together with a wide range of restaurants, entertainment, and other fun activities, makes the island overrun by tourists eager to get a piece of it.
 When it comes to the property market on the island, you will find properties of all kinds, from luxury mansions to condos and villas.
-Even smaller properties for smaller families are plentiful, and actually, these ones range from 150,000USD to 250,000USD.
+Even smaller properties for smaller families are plentiful, ranging from 150,000 USD to 250,000 USD.